The missing link is Fascia:

 Nicola Tesla said that if you wish to understand the Universe, think of Energy, Frequency, and Vibration.

 The heat of your hand has resonant frequency that transforms the stuck fascia by melting the stuck adhesions to allow normal, healthy vibration through the area and entire body.
 Areas that are stuck cause tissue to hold disease pathogens and circulatory problems.
+It’s common to use icing to bring down inflammation or strain, yet this intense cooling can create adhesions from mild strains.
+Warm hands will help strained fascia return to it natural structure and open new compensations.
+Adhesions are advanced compensations.

 “Looking to medicine, rehabilitation, exercise ad ineffective gimmicks & gadgets for the solution has been ineffective for so many people.”